Azure/azure-sdk-for-java/AUTH.md

 authURL=https\://login.windows.net/
 ```

 This approach enables unattended authentication for your application (i.e. no interactive user login, no token management needed).
-The `client`, `key` and `tenant` are from your service principal registration.
-Too learn how to register such a service principal, see [Creating a Service Principal in Azure](#creating-a-service-principal-in-azure).
+The `client`, `key` and `tenant` are from [your service principal registration](#creating-a-service-principal-in-azure).
+The `subscription` represents the subscription ID you want to use as the default subscription.
+The remaining URIs and URLs represent the end points for the needed Azure services, and the example above assumes you are using the Azure worldwide cloud.

 ## Using `ApplicationTokenCredentials`